feststelltaste/wardley-maps-audiobook/docs/about.md

 The results were not so bad.
 With the MP3s in hand, I thought others might find it also useful.
 Maybe it is in some situations more convenient to listen to the book instead of reading it.
 So I created this website to provide the audiobook version of "Wardley Maps" to a greater audience.

 ### Licensing
-The content is licensed under the same Creative Commons Attribution-ShareAlike-4.0-International licence as the original posts.
+The content is licensed under the same Creative Commons Attribution-ShareAlike-4.0-International license as the original posts.

 ### Attribution
 The whole content of the audiobook is based on Simon Wardley's book "Wardley Maps": <https://medium.com/wardleymaps>